aleeusgr/aleeusgr/README.md

 ### Hi there 👋

-I am Alex, a cybertramp, a founder of Tarax DAO and a co-founder of Intersect MBO.
+I am Alex.
+A hacker, a PT, a social entrepreneur.

-- 💻 I've been coding since I was a kid, starting with BASIC and Pascal.
+- 💻 Started coding with BASIC and Pascal, started hacking on eeePC701 running Debian.
-- 🌱 I’m currently learning Software Verification, Contemporary Mathematical Thinking and Ontology of Money.
+- 🌱 I’m currently learning Formal Systems, nature of Conflict and Violence, and their connection to Governance.
-- 🤯 Fun fact: Money is pre-eminently a political category.
+- 🤯 Fun fact: some say the Noosphere is driven by the discrepancies between shared narratives of concepts and personal interpretations of these narratives.